 Only families applying for a place under this oversubscription criteria are required to complete a Supplementary Information Form (SIF).

 The following schools in the Wokingham Borough require a supplementary Information Form to be completed and sent directly to the school.
-This can be downloaded by clicking on the school's name below or visiting the school's website directly.
+This can be downloaded by visiting the school's website directly.

 Primary Schools